menaruben/LinesOfLang/README.md

 ```
 usage: main.py [-h] [-p path] [-e extensions [extensions ...]] [-r | --recursive | --no-recursive] [-t | --table | --no-table]

-LoL.py is used to get the lines of code inside a directory
+used to get the lines of code inside a directory

 options:
   -h, --help            show this help message and exit